danfisher85/meinturnierplan/readme.txt

 The only data sent by this plugin is the Tournament ID to meinturnierplan.de when you explicitly add tournament content (via shortcode, block, or widget) to display on your pages.

 **Embedded Widget Behavior:**
-Based on technical analysis, the embedded widgets from meinturnierplan.de:
+The embedded widgets from meinturnierplan.de:

 * Do NOT use tracking scripts (no Google Analytics in widgets)
 * Do NOT set cookies
 * Do NOT load third-party services (no Google Fonts, AdSense, etc.)